Canoe Trip on the East Branch of the Penobscot

-The upper East Branch is the most spectacular wilderness river in the Northeast.
-It flows through the heart of the newly created Katahdin Woods and Waters National Monument.
+Explore the upper East Branch through the heart of the newly created Katahdin Woods and Waters National Monument.

-The upper East Branch is the most spectacular wilderness river in the Northeast.
-It flows through the heart of the newly created Katahdin Woods and Waters National Monument.
+Explore the upper East Branch through the heart of the newly created Katahdin Woods and Waters National Monument.

 Date(s) | Price(s) |